Svesh1-800/EnglishDictionary/README.md

 1. Click on `Fork`.
 2. Go to your fork and `clone` the project to your local machine.
 3. Install the requirements `pip install -r requirements.txt`.
-4. Apply the migrations `python manage.py migrate`.
-5. Finally, run the development server `python manage.py runserver`.
+4. Run the server `python app.py`.